 Gross bookings grow

-Gross booking is a metric used to measure the total value of all travel services purchased by customers.
-On a constant US dollar basis, gross bookings have shown strong growth, but the strong dollar has offset this growth.
-From 2012 to 2014, Priceline Group’s (PCLN) gross bookings grew at an average of 30%.
-For 2015, accounting for the strong US dollar, growth was just 10% (25% on a CC or constant currency basis).
+Gross bookings is a metric used to measure the total value of all travel services purchased by customers.
+On a constant dollar basis, gross bookings have shown robust growth.

 Rental car days

-PCLN’s rental car business continues to grow too, albeit at a slower pace.
-For the first quarter of 2016, rental car days grew 11% YoY and at a slower 7.9% YoY rate in the second quarter.
-Rental car days accounted for ~12% of total bookings.
+Priceline’s (PCLN) rental car business continues to grow too, albeit at a slower pace.
+For the first nine months, rental car days grew by 17% year-over-year.
+Rental car days accounted for ~12% of the total bookings.